lastweek/lastweek.github.io/docs/index.md

 My most recent research focus is on disaggregated datacenter, designing its hardware, OS, and upper layer applications.

 All of my projects are open source at https://github.com/lastweek and https://github.com/WukLab.

+As of now, I'm working on network design for disaggregated datacenters.
+End of the day, many of the system problems boil down to network problems. :)

 ### Conferences
 4. __Disaggregating Persistent Memory and Controlling Them Remotely: An Exploration of Passive Disaggregated Key-Value Stores__